carbon-language/carbon-lang/README.md

 ./carbon_toolchain-${VERSION}/bin/carbon compile \
   --output=forty_two.o forty_two.carbon

-# Install minimal system libraries used for linking, note that installing `gcc`
+# Install minimal system libraries used for linking.
+Note that installing `gcc`
-# or `g++` for compiling C/C++ code with GCC will also be sufficient, this is
+# or `g++` for compiling C/C++ code with GCC will also be sufficient, these are
-# just the specific system libraries Carbon linking currently still uses.
+# just the specific system libraries Carbon linking still uses.
 sudo apt install libgcc-11-dev

 # Link to an executable: